 In this example below, notice how the OBV line below the chart is moving upwards while price is moving mostly sideways.
 Buyer strength was more powerful than seller strength during this sideways movement and price expansion in the direction of the pressure occurred shortly after.

 The difference between trading USD trading pairs and BTC trading pairs:

 USD trading pairs: This is a trading pair that is valued against the U.S. Dollar.
 Examples include ETH/USD, LTC/USD, XRP/USD, etc. You will buy these with USD and sell them back into USD (Or a stable coin like USDC or USDT in which case the pairing would be ETH/USDT).
 This will have no correlation to the price of Bitcoin.
 Occasionally if Bitcoin goes up in US value, altcoin USD value will also rise.
 To understand an asset’s value in correlation with Bitcoin you will need to look at its Bitcoin trading pair.

 Bitcoin (BTC) trading pairs: This is a trading pair that is valued against Bitcoin.
 Examples include ETH/BTC, LTC/BTC, XRP/BTC, etc. You will buy these trading pairs with Bitcoin and sell them back into Bitcoin.
 If this trading pair is going up in value then that means it is gaining more value in the US dollar than Bitcoin is.
 If this trading pair is going down it means its value against the US dollar is depreciating or that it is appreciating slower than BTC.

-*Special thanks to Nebraskan Gooner and everyone at TrendSpider hopes you enjoy this useful guide.
+Special thanks to Nebraskan Gooner!
+Everyone at TrendSpider hopes you enjoy this useful guide.

 For more information please visit: